 The Taliban have yet to form a government more than three weeks after they captured Kabul with barely a shot fired in anger.
 Teachers expressed uncertainty about the rules imposed under Taliban rule.
 Meanwhile, women fear losing the rights they have fought for in the last two decades, as they face resistance from families and officials.

-There has been panic in Afghanistan ever since the Taliban took control of the county.
+There has been panic in Afghanistan ever since the Taliban took control of the country.
 The US troops have left Afghanistan, marking the end of a 20-year war that left the Taliban stronger than it was in 2001.

 Story Courtesy: Reuters